BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_1_Sending_a_Transaction_to_a_Multisig.md

 ## Understand How Multisigs Work

-In a typical P2PKH or SegWit transaction, bitcoins are sent to an address based on your public key, which in turn means that the related private key is required to unlock the transaction, solving the cryptographic puzzle and allowing you to reuse the funds.
+In a typical Bitcoin transaction, bitcoins are sent to an address based on your public key, which in turn means that the related private key is required to unlock the transaction, solving the cryptographic puzzle and allowing you to reuse the funds.
 But what if you could instead lock a transaction with _multiple_ private keys?
 This would effectively allow funds to be sent to a group of people, where those people all have to agree to reuse the funds.

 > :book: ***What is a multisignature?*** A multisignature is a methodology that allows more than one person to jointly create a digital signature.
 It's a general technique for the cryptographic use of keys that goes far beyond Bitcoin.